 These states include:

 Signed.
 Sealed.
 Delivered.
 Arizona residents can now legally place wagers on sports as of September 2021, when the New Tribal-State Gaming Compacts were approved and signed into law.
 Players in Arizona can also play Daily Fantasy sports.

 Regulated by the Arkansas Racing Commission, Arkansas’ first sports bets were taken on July 1st, 2019 at the Oaklawn Racing Casino Resort.

 Currently, all sports betting is limited to in-person wagers only with online sports betting not yet written into law - and there doesn’t appear to be much movement with regards to doing so.
 That said, Arkansas boasts double the number of sportsbooks compared to Rhode Island, four in all.

-There are two new physical casinos slated to open in the near future.
+There are two new physical casinos slated to open shortly.
 Arkansas authorized 5 separate casinos to operate sportsbooks after the referendum was passed in 2018.

-The sports betting market became a reality in Colorado during the month of May 2020.
+The sports betting market became a reality in Colorado in May 2020.
 Following a vote which saw residents opt for the addition of regulated sports betting in Colorado, the state has started preparations to supply sports wagering services through casinos.

 Colorado has 33 commercial and tribal physical casinos that may apply for online and/or in-person licenses for a sportsbook on their properties.
 As of February 2021, most have been granted at least a temporary license.